 The Last Dance and Tiger King have been the breakout hits in the ‘documentary’ category.
 Yet for all their binge-watching potential, they’re not exactly shows that are going to do much for your brain cells (although there is a welcome commentary on the conservation of big cats underneath all of Tiger King’s madness).

 That’s not to say there aren’t documentaries on Netflix that can’t be entertaining and educational at the same time.
-So with lockdown giving us ample opportunity to get stuck into a couple of shows, we’ve decided to whittle Netflix’s monster documentary catalogue down to the most enlightening.
+If you’re looking to get stuck into a couple of educational Netflix documentaries then we’ve done the hard work for you and whittled Netflix’s monster catalogue down to the most enlightening.

 If you’re looking to keep up with every conversation topic around the dinner table, Explained is the series for you.

 Produced by the kings of service journalism, US media company Vox, each 16 to 18-minute episode takes the viewer on a whistle-stop tour of a particular subject, with a famous voice narrating us through the topic (stand-outs include Hilary Swank, Rachel McAdams, and Jerry Springer).

 An episode released in November 2019 on the history and future of pandemics is a gripping watch but perhaps one best left till after the current scare.
 It’s the episodes on tattoos, music and beauty which are prime examples of what Explained does best though; mainly surprise and illuminate us on the everyday things we usually just take for face value.